kasnerz/npfl140/05_task_generation/README.md

 | 3           | [`CohereForAI/aya-101`](https://huggingface.co/CohereForAI/aya-101)                               | Feb 8, 2024  | large (13B), instruction-tuned, multilingual (101 languages) |

-For the full list of parameters you can use in the API calls, see https://github.com/oobabooga/text-generation-webui/blob/main/extensions/openai/typing.py.
+For the full list of parameters you can use in the API calls, see the [text-generation-webui wiki](https://github.com/oobabooga/text-generation-webui/wiki/03-%E2%80%90-Parameters-Tab#parameters-description) and the [GenerationOptions](https://github.com/oobabooga/text-generation-webui/blob/main/extensions/openai/typing.py#L8) class.

 Note that:
 - The instruction-tuned models (1, 3, 4) should be queried with the `chat/completions` endpoint, which makes sure that the input is appropriately formatted for each model.
 You can easily prompt these models with instructions in natural language.